How to Install a Plugin on Your WordPress Site

 Let’s first make sure we all know what the heck we’re talking about.
 A WordPress plugin is sort of like an app for your website.
 It’s an additional piece of code that “plugs into” the WordPress core code to add or extend a function to your website.

 Plugins not only improve what your website can do, but they can be used to improve both the look and efficiency of your site, as well.
 For example, there are plugins that allow you to add contact forms, ecommerce, and member communities.
 There are others to help you manage broken links and to keep your site secure.

 One of the top reasons WordPress is the best platform for creating your website (besides the fact that it’s free) is that over 50 thousand plugins have been written by developers!
 This allows site owners to add the functions they need, depending upon the type of site or business they have.

 The added benefit of plugins has to do with what core WordPress lacks: The code to accommodate every need under the sun.
 If core WordPress included every possible function, it wouldn’t run efficiently.
 Instead, site owners simply grab and install plugins à la carte to suit their needs.

 Are Plugins Also Free?

 Yes, but sometimes no. Maybe.
 Okay, it depends.

-For many of the functions you want to add to your site, you’ll likely be able to find a free plugin.
-There are many free plugins available, especially for basic functions such as optimizing content for SEO.
+For many of the functions you want to add to your site, you can probably find a free plugin.
+There are tons of free plugins available, especially for basic functions such as optimizing content for SEO.
 Others, particularly those that add robust functionality like ecommerce, online communities, and learning management (e.g., for an online course) tend to come with a fee.